Benson2121/Identifying-political-persuasion-on-Reddit/README.md

 [Course Website](https://www.cs.toronto.edu/~raeidsaqur/csc401/)

-To future course students: Please do not copy any part of the code since this is considered academic offence.

 ## Introduction

 This project will give you experience with a social media corpus (i.e., a collection of posts from Reddit), Python programming, part-of-speech (PoS) tags, sentiment analysis, and machine learning with scikit-learn.